parvathamramcharan/parvathamramcharan/README.md

 # Hi there, I'm Parvatham Ramcharan! 👋

 Hi, I'm Parvatham Ramcharan 👋, a passionate Computer Science student proficient in C and Java.
-I'm an aspiring software developer with a keen interest in machine learning and data science.
+I'm an aspiring software developer .
 - 🎓 I'm currently pursuing a degree in Artificial Intelligence and Data Science at CMR Institute of Technology, Hyderabad.
 Expected graduation: May 2025.
 - 🔭 I’m currently working on enhancing my skills in software development, machine learning, and data science.